 - Take the time to actually visit and tour the college or university of your choice.
 What does it feel like? look like? how close or far is it from home?
 Make the most of your opportunities and explore the next step.

 Financial planning is an important step to your post-secondary life.
 Make sure you know how you are going to pay for your post-secondary education.
 Check out Get Smarter About Money for more information.
 Scholarship information is available in guidance.
 Please see attached list from A to Z.

-Grade 10: Don't forget to update your IPP.
 My Blueprint has valuable information regarding career exploration and course planning.
+Don't forget to update your IPP!
 Many features of this program will be explored in your GLC2O class.
 If you took GLC2O in the summer and are not familiar with the program, please make sure you do the research for your academic planning.

 Summer School with the London District Catholic School Board offers many opportunities.
-Students can choose from classes that are done in-class at school, eLearning courses with teacher assistance at school once a week during summer school, Co-op classes for those who would like learn on the job while applying it to their current courses.
-There are travel courses where students can earn a credit while travelling to different cities, such as Ottawa, Montreal and New York and even one that travels to Italy.
-Meet new friends, take courses that will help open your timetable to take the courses for your next destination after high school or learn something new that you are interested in.
+Students can choose from eLearning courses or Co-op classes for those who would like a hands-on way to learn on the job.
+There may also be travel courses, where students can earn a credit while travelling to different cities, such as Ottawa, Montreal, or even international locations.
+Meet new friends, take courses that will help open your timetable for next year, or learn something new that you are interested in.

 Dual Credits at Fanshawe College